dev-arminder/Monitoring-Core-Web-Vitals/README.md

 ## How it Works

-- Each time a user visits the home page, a utility JS file calculates the Web Vitals Score using the [Performace API](https://developer.mozilla.org/en-US/docs/Web/API/Performance) and sends it in beacon form to the API on page unload
+- Each time a user visits the home page, a utility JS file calculates the Web Vitals Score using the [Performace Observer API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) and sends it in beacon form to the API on page unload
 - These **Core Web Vitals Score** can then be saved in a CSV log file under the logs directory and used to improve the field score of each corresponding web vitals.

 ## How to use